icon

 • Lack of boundaries: Difficulties disconnecting from work, like checking emails at night or on weekends, can blur the lines and make it hard to truly unwind.

-• Demanding personal life: Caring for family members, dealing with personal issues, or even jam-packed social schedules can leave you feeling drained and with limited time for work.
+• Demanding personal life: Caring for family members, dealing with personal issues, or even a jam-packed social schedules can leave you feeling drained and with limited time for work.

 • Toxic work culture: A work environment that glorifies overworking, lacks flexibility, or has poor communication can make it challenging to maintain a healthy balance.